-While you’re on break over the holidays, it’s easy to get into a lazy mode where you sit around doing nothing with your days, letting them mesh into one long continual nap fest.
+While you’re on break over the holidays, it’s easy to get into a lazy mode.
+While naps are important, there’s only so much sleeping you can do.

 If there was ever a time to apply, it’s now!
-You don’t have to spend the entire break applying for scholarships, but even if you devote a few hours to your scholarship applications; it will make a world of difference in your search.
-After all, it only takes one to win!
+You don’t have to spend the entire break applying for scholarships.

 Here are some great resources to help get you started in your scholarship search: